 Gasoline prices are forecast to be adjusted down deeply in the next management period (Industry and Trade Newspaper).

-Meanwhile, oil products were all adjusted down.
+Meanwhile, all oil products were adjusted down.
 Specifically, diesel 0.05S decreased by 11 VND/liter compared to the current retail price, not higher than 17,943 VND/liter; kerosene decreased by 198 VND/liter compared to the current retail price, not higher than 17,771 VND/liter; fuel oil 180CST 3.5S decreased by 275 VND/kg compared to the current retail price, not higher than 14,883 VND/kg.

 Since the beginning of the year, gasoline prices have undergone 16 price adjustments, including 9 increases, 6 decreases, and 1 unchanged.

-Since mid-April, oil prices have fallen by more than 12%.
-As of now, Brent crude is trading at $76.13/barrel, while WTI crude is at $71.74/barrel.
+Since mid-April, oil prices have fallen more than 12%.
+As of now, Brent crude is trading at $76.13/barrel, and WTI crude is at $71.74/barrel.

-Weak economic growth in the United States and China, the world’s top oil consumers, has dampened the outlook for fuel demand.
-The East Asian nation’s uneven economic recovery and concerns about a US debt default have weighed on oil prices despite OPEC+’s shock decision to cut production.
+Weak economic growth in the United States and China, the world's two top oil consumers, has dampened the outlook for fuel demand.
+The East Asian nation's uneven economic recovery and concerns about a potential US debt default have weighed on oil prices despite OPEC+'s shock decision to cut production.

 PHAM DUY